carj/atom2preservica/README.md

 If descriptive metadata is updated in AtoM, the module will not update the asset metadata in Preservica.

+The AtoM Rest Plugin arRestApiPlugin needs to be activated for atom2preservica to work.

 ## Support

 atom2preservica is 3rd party open source library and is not affiliated or supported by Preservica Ltd or Artefactual.